MiniAppBench: Evaluating the Shift from Text to Interactive HTML Responses in LLM-Powered Assistants: Experiments

 \subsection{Ablation study}

-To evaluate the impact of different components on the performance of \textbf{\eval}, we conducted an ablation study on a set of 183 manually labeled ground truth (GT) samples, as shown in Table~\ref{tab:ablation_results}.
+Due to the high cost of expert annotation, ablation and human-agreement studies are conducted on a representative 200-item subset matched to the full 500-task benchmark by domain, difficulty, and model pass-rate distribution (Appendix~\ref{app:subset_representativeness}).
+To evaluate the impact of different components on the performance of \textbf{\eval}, we conducted an ablation study on this manually labeled ground truth (GT) subset, as shown in Table~\ref{tab:ablation_results}.

 The full \eval system (comprising \emph{Eval-Ref}, \emph{Code}, and \emph{Playwright}) achieves the highest accuracy among all variants, demonstrating the overall effectiveness of the proposed evaluation framework.
 Removing the Eval-Ref leads to a substantial drop in recall, indicating that the Eval-Ref plays a critical role in guiding \eval to attend to the correct aspects of a query and to accurately localize potential failure cases. \textbf{w/o Code} results in a sharp degradation in precision, as the judge can no longer verify implementation details (e.g., detect violations of implicit real-world principles). \textbf{w/o Agent} yields the lowest precision overall, highlighting that many interaction-dependent behaviors can only be revealed through active exploration, which are inaccessible to static inspection alone.